ashimashahi15/ADFUSECASE-2/README.md

 # ADFUSECASE-2
-GM is one of the leading heavy vehicle manufacture company.
-To improve their service thay are planning to rollout new features based on IOT.
-Features include temperature, speed turbulence etc are collected by athird party device and stored in AWS cloud.
+dbSNP (short for Single Nucleotide Polymorphism Database) is a publicly available database maintained by the National Center for Biotechnology Information (NCBI).
+It provides comprehensive information about single nucleotide polymorphisms (SNPs) and other genetic variations in various organisms, including humans.

+The main purpose of dbSNP is to collect and organize genetic variations in the form of SNPs, short insertion/deletions (indels), and other types of genetic variation.
+These variations are crucial for understanding genetic diversity, disease susceptibility, and personalized medicine.

-Task1: pull all data of IOT devices to AWS to azure Cloud environment.
+Task1: pull SNP data from NIH to azure Cloud environment.

 Task 2: Validate the data for proper format JSON data.